 Therefore, the Calcine Disposition Project includes calcine retrieval and calcine processing, with a near-term project priority on calcine retrieval activities.
-Initiated in 2016, the Calcine Retrieval Project is developing and testing a full-scale retrieval system to demonstrate DOE’s ability to safely retrieve calcine.
-The Calcine Retrieval Project is currently testing retrieval and transfer concepts using a vacuum retrieval system for bulk and residual cleanout.
-Concept design testing objectives are to eliminate risks, optimize final design configurations, and determine the efficacy of calcine removal for environmental closure.
+The Calcine Retrieval Project developed and is testing a full-scale retrieval system to demonstrate DOE’s ability to safely retrieve calcine.
+Various retrieval and transfer concepts are being tested using a vacuum retrieval system for bulk and residual cleanout.
+The objectives of testing by the Calcine Retrieval Project are to eliminate risks, optimize final design configurations, and determine the efficacy of calcine removal for environmental closure.

 Back to Projects Page